-In State Fiscal Year 2013 (FY 2013), MDE received 191 additional applications to the Reimbursement Fund and approved 168 applications.
-Since the inception of the program in 1993 through June 2013, MDE has approved 1,125 applications.
+Because the law passed during the 2010 session of the General Assembly (Chapter 377 of the Laws of 2010) provided that applications for reimbursement could be submitted only through June 30, 2013, in State Fiscal Year 2014 (FY 2014) MDE could not accept applications to the Residential Heating Oil Tank Site Cleanup Reimbursement Program.
+Since the inception of the program in 1993 through June 2013, MDE approved 1,125 applications.

-Applications Received, FY 2013
+Applications Received, FY 2014

 Commercial 0

-Residential 191
+Residential 0

-Total 191
+Total 0

 Total Applications Received, inception through FY 2013

 Commercial 269

 Residential 1,008

 Total 1,277

-Applications Approved, FY 2013 168
+Applications Approved, FY 2014 0

-Applications Approved, inception through FY 2013 1,125
+Applications Approved, inception through FY 2014 1,125

-After a site has been approved, the applicant must keep track of the applicable deductible and submit to MDE all invoices and proof of payment once the deductible has been met.
-MDE subsequently reviews the invoices and authorizes any amount that should be reimbursed for the quarterly period.
+After a site has been approved, the applicant must keep track of the applicable deductible and submit to MDE all invoices and proofs of payment once the deductible has been met.
+MDE subsequently reviews the invoices and authorizes the amount that should be reimbursed for the quarterly period.